-These limits are detailed within the relevant Trusts Standing Financial Instructions and within the ISPD Purchasing Manual, which are applicable to all areas of Trust procurement.
+These contract thresholds are detailed within the relevant Trusts Standing Financial Instructions and within the NMBC Purchasing Manual, which are applicable to all areas of Trust procurement.

-Failure to comply with the EU Directive could result in: -
+Failure to comply with the UK Directive could result in: -

-- a) High Court claims for damages from companies not invited to participate, or where they feel unfairly treated during procurement. - b) Infringement proceedings in the European Court of Justice. - c) The contracting authority may be forced to commence procurement process again (i.e. where a non-compliant contract is set aside). - d) The awarded contract may be set aside, i.e. deemed as null and void by a court of law - e) Bad publicity and significant legal costs.
+- a) High Court claims for damages from companies not invited to participate, or where they feel unfairly treated during procurement. - b) Infringement proceedings in the European Court of Justice.

+- c) The contracting authority may be forced to commence procurement process again (i.e. where a non-compliant contract is set aside). - d) The awarded contract may be set aside, i.e. deemed as null and void by a court of law. - e) Reputational Damage and significant legal costs.